cekrem/cekrem.github.io/content/posts/if-you-re-running-claude-code-run-it-in-a-box.md

 Takes seconds, costs nothing to verify, and I genuinely do not learn anything from doing that by hand.
 So I don't.
 It's nice!
 And it doesn't make me stupid, though arguably less adept at, I don't know, creating `vim` macros?

-I'll also occasionally connect it to a Figma MCP server and ask "does the gap on this card match the design?"
+I'll also occasionally have ~~my slave~~ Claude connect to a Figma MCP server and ask "does the gap on this card match the design?"
 (Almost always, btw: "not quite."
 Which is the whole point.)
 Switching windows and squinting at spacing values is exactly the kind of thing I want to outsource to something that doesn't mind doing it.
 I'm not on this earth to become a Figma layers investigator expert!
-Arguably, again, I would learn things from doing this to all manually.
-But I'm an engineer, preferably dealing with code, not with clicking through Figma layers.
+Arguably, again, I would learn things from doing this too all manually.
+But I'm a software engineer; preferably dealing with code, not with clicking through Figma layers.

 And, yes, occasionally -- very occasionally -- I'll run Claude over a chunk of code before or after I do my own review.
 It catches things sometimes.
-But I still do the review, and a human still signs off.
-That last one's not negotiable.
+And sometimes it's just completely off.
+YMMV.

+**But I don't want it to write my code, solve my problems, invent my algorithms or design my architecture!**

 Bottom line: I want the common denominator for all my LLM usage to be that it frees up _more time for me to write code and do engineering_, not to outsource those very things.

 OK, back to the point: whatever your LLM usage scope may be, please pause for a moment with me and think about _how_ you use it.

-## Why it needs a box
+## Why Claude needs a box

-In case you forgot, Claude Code runs shell commands.
+In case you forgot, Claude Code (and all its relatives, whether named after constellations, animals, or initials prefixed with conversation synonyms) _runs shell commands_.
 It reads your environment variables(!), your filesystem, your git config -- credentials baked in.
 And each command informs the next; you give it a goal, not a script, and it figures out the steps.
 [The Railway agent](https://www.theregister.com/2026/04/27/cursoropus_agent_snuffs_out_pocketos/) had a goal, found a token, and acted on it.
 Confidently.
 Without checking what it was actually deleting.

 [Replit did something similar last summer](https://fortune.com/2025/07/23/ai-coding-tool-replit-wiped-database-called-it-a-catastrophic-failure/): AI agent, active code freeze, production database gone, 1,200+ companies affected.
 The agent called it "a catastrophic error in judgment."
 There's also a [Claude Code GitHub issue](https://github.com/anthropics/claude-code/issues/11237) where someone's agent ran `git reset --hard`, fetched stale data from remote, and silently overwrote eight hours of work.
 No prompt or warning, just that telltale LLM self-confidence.